ZunmingZhang/A-High-Throughput-Technique-to-Map-Cell-Images-to-Cell-Positions-Using-3D-Imaging-Flow-Cytometer/README.md

 K-Means clustering for liver cell experiment

 ## Data
-Data that used to conduct the K-Means clustering
+Data that support the K-Means clustering
+Data dimension: ~15,000 * 11